JuliaStats/Distributions.jl/docs/src/multivariate.md

 logpdf(::MultivariateDistribution, ::AbstractArray)
 loglikelihood(::MultivariateDistribution, ::AbstractMatrix)
 ```
 **Note:** For multivariate distributions, the pdf value is usually very small or large, and therefore direct evaluating the pdf may cause numerical problems.
-It is generally advisable to perform probability computation in log-scale.
+It is generally advisable to pSFunc.erform probability computation in log-scale.

 ### Sampling